PyCQA/flake8/docs/source/internal/utils.rst

 a list of patterns and want to know if the filename matches any of them.
 This function abstracts that logic away with a little extra logic.

-.. autofunction:: flake8.utils.parameters_for

-|Flake8| analyzes the parameters to plugins to determine what input they are
-expecting.
-Plugins may expect one of the following:

-- ``physical_line`` to receive the line as it appears in the file

-- ``logical_line`` to receive the logical line (not as it appears in the file)

-- ``tree`` to receive the abstract syntax tree (AST) for the file

-We also analyze the rest of the parameters to provide more detail to the plugin.
-This function will return the parameters in a consistent way across versions of Python and will handle both classes and functions that are used as plugins.
-Further, if the plugin is a class, it will strip the ``self`` argument so we can check the parameters of the plugin consistently.

 .. autofunction:: flake8.utils.parse_unified_diff

 To handle usage of :option:`flake8 --diff`, |Flake8| needs to be able